cloudmesh-community/book/chapters/class/516/week2-center.md

 ### Optional: Plagiarism Certificate

-Due: optional, but if you do not underatsnd what plagiarism is please find out.
+Due: optional, but if you do not understand what plagiarism is, please find out.

 ---